 Percussion Lock pistols were so called because the lock system causes a percussion cap to be struck by the hammer when the trigger is pulled.
-Powder inside the cap ignites and this in turn ignites the main powder charge, which propels a lead ball from the barrel.
-Most (though not all) cap lock firearms were loaded from the muzzle of the gun (muzzle loaders).
+The powder inside the cap ignites and this, in turn, ignites the main powder charge, which propels a lead ball from the barrel.
+Most (though not all) cap lock firearms were loaded from the muzzle of the gun (muzzleloaders).
 The Cap lock was a great improvement over the flintlock as it was less susceptible to weather-related misfires.
 The original of this pistol was made in Brescia, Italy in about 1825.
 This non-firing version is accurately detailed and shows typical Italian craftsmanship.
 It is a great costume or conversation piece.

 Overall Length: 15"